CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 * and quota for storage space allocation.

-**A new CSC project includes about 10,000 billing units.** You can find out how many billing units (BU) your CSC project will consume with this [calculator](https://research.csc.fi/pricing).
-Here you can estimate the cost in billing units or euros.
-Once you have calculated how many billing units your project needs yearly, you can apply for more resources.
+**A new CSC project includes about 10,000 billing units.** You can find out how many billing units (BU) your CSC project will consume with this calculator below apply for more resources.

+<iframe srcdoc="https://my.csc.fi/buc" style="width: 100%; height: 1300px; border: 0"></iframe>

 ### SD Connect